The quickest way to reach me?

 What I mean by normal calls is heading to your phone app, dialing a number and hitting the call button

-I have the phone app disabled on my phone Airplane mode turned on and most of the year, don’t have an active SIM plugged in, and no I DO NOT use proprietary apps like - Instagram, Discord, WhatsApp Facebook or any app that needs a real, active, phone number to login to new devices.
+I have the phone app disabled on my phone Airplane mode turned on and no active SIM card.
+Before you think of it, I DO NOT use proprietary apps like - Instagram, Discord, WhatsApp Facebook or any app that needs a real, active, phone number to login to new devices.
 I am on Telegram [throwaway VoIP number] and Matrix.

-Don’t get me wrong I love technology and use my glass brick and laptop to do VoIP calls and text everyday, I don’t like phone numbers and the vendor lock-in.
+Don’t get me wrong I love technology and use my glass brick and laptop to do VoIP calls and texts everyday, I don’t like phone numbers and the vendor lock-in.

 Numbers are pseudo-fingerprints.
 I can host my email for cheap, control, encrypt it, delete it, forward it to a new one but I can never own / [host] my own phone number unless I’m a millionaire and buy my own island.

 How do we talk, as people in real life?